Aerobatic RC Glider: Translate of my french book voltige planeur RC = Aerobatic RC glider.

 So if you willing to increase your flying skills, approach somme aerobatics with your sailplane, improve the way you are handling manoeuvers or simply willing to have a good time reading à book on or common hobby, this is very easy:

-Transfer 35 €uros on my PayPal account: email@example.com
+Transfer 45 €uros on my PayPal account: email@example.com or firstname.lastname@example.org

 I will ship world wide with tracking number, garantying the transaction for you and for me.